School of Ross: Founding

-Administration
+Later history

-His immediate successor in the School of Ross was St. Conall, and we read also of a St. Finchad, a former schoolmate at Loch Eirce.
-Both were probably tribesmen of his own, for we are told that he was succeeded by twenty-seven bishops of his own tribe, whose names have not been preserved.
-Under several ninth-century dates we find in the Annals of the Four Masters reference to the abbots of the School of Ross; and under date 840 we are told that the institution was ravaged by the Danes.
+Fachtna's immediate successor in the School of Ross was St. Conall, and later a St. Finchad, a former schoolmate at Loch Eirce.
+Accounts claim that he was succeeded by twenty-seven bishops of his own tribe, whose names have not been preserved.
+In the ninth century, the Annals of the Four Masters reference the abbots of the School of Ross, and tell of a Danish attack in 840.
 Once only in the two centuries that followed is there mention of a bishop, Neachtan MacNeachtain whose death is set down under date 1085.
-In all other references to Ross the word airchinnect is used, as if showing that the government of the school had fallen into the hands of laymen, who no doubt employed ecclesiastics to perform the spiritual duties and functions.
+In all other references to Ross the word airchinnect is used.

-Distinctions

-Nevertheless the School must have continued to flourish, for we read under date 866 - according to the Chronicon Scotorum, 868 - of the death of Feargus who is described as a celebrated scribe and anchorite of Ross-Ailithir.
-More evidence of the extent and variety of the literary work done at Ross is furnished by the geographical poem in the Irish language still extant, composed by MacCosse or Ferlegind, a lecturer at this school, and used no doubt as a text-book in the different classes.
+The Chronicon Scotorum mentions the death in 868 of Feargus, who is described as a celebrated scribe and anchorite of Ross-Ailithir.
+More evidence of the extent and variety of the literary work done at Ross is furnished by the geographical poem in the Irish language still extant, composed by MacCosse or Ferlegind, a lecturer at this school.
 The Diocese of Ross was upheld at the Synod of Kells and the O'Leary sept became the Hereditary Wardens of the monastery and university.

-Late History

-Of the later history of the School we have but few details, but mention of the native spoiler is not missing in them.
 In 1127, according to the Chronicon Scotorum, one Toirdhealbach O Conor sailed to Ross-Ailithir and laid waste the land of Desmond.
 He was followed by the Anglo-Normans under Robert Fitz-Stephen, who towards the close of the century completed the destruction.
-All record of this ancient seat of learning is then lost.